This project aims to build in-country capacity and document and disseminate programmatic lessons from Avahan, the India AIDS Initiative.

 - Generated information on program access, quality, coverage, and use of services.

-- Trained over 200 program managers from 17 implementing agencies in scientific writing, with 61 individuals receiving intensive mentoring.
+- Trained over 200 program managers from 17 implementing agencies in scientific writing, with more than 70 individuals receiving intensive mentoring.

-- Supported the publication of more than 50 peer-reviewed journal articles documenting lessons learned from the Avahan project.
+- Published more than 100 peer-reviewed journal articles documenting lessons learned from the Avahan project.

 - Established the IndiaHIV Knowledge Network portal and Harvard Dataverse hub as common collection points for published resources, data, and tools.
 The Knowledge Network has also facilitated the widespread dissemination and use of lessons learned from the Avahan project and has promoted cross-country learning—primarily with select countries in Africa, Asia, and the Pacific—by providing a forum for webinars, chats, and discussion groups.

-- Developed a compendium of published articles that has been disseminated to national and international stakeholders.
+- Developed two compendiums of published articles that has been disseminated to national and international stakeholders.

 The documentation of Avahan will continue to have enormous impact on HIV prevention programs in India and globally.
 The project has ensured universal access to program data through the IndiaHIV Knowledge Network portal and Harvard Dataverse hub and made significant contributions to the growing scientific literature on HIV prevention.